-The Parish Council Office has secure wi-fi and the password will not be given to the general public.

-Organisers and users of the Village Hall (owned by the Parish Council) should make parents and guardians aware that there is free-to-all wi-fi and parents/guardians should take all appropriate actions to safeguard children from inappropriate access.

-Any inappropriate access will be reported to the proper authority.

-PHOTO CONSENT

-No photographs will be taken nor used in any format without the parent/carers written consent
+- The Parish Office has secure wi-fi and the password will not be given to the general public. - Organisers, parents, guardians and users of the Village Hall (owned by the Parish Council) should be aware that it has free-to-all wi-fi.
+Any inappropriate access will be reported to the proper authority - The pavilion wi-fi password will only be given to regular hirers on request and any inappropriate access will be reported to the proper authority. - Photographs will only be taken if written consent is given by the parent/carers - No personal information nor photographs will be posted on any social media platform without consent